Sanaabb/ppmaturityapp/README.md

 ## Install Power BI report

-The procedure to install the report is described in the following section : [Install Power BI Report].
+The procedure to install the report is described in the following section : [Install Power BI Report](/Install%20Power%20BI%20report.md).